Gowiem/writing/ideas/ember-components-you-need-to-use.md

-# Ember Components You Need to User
+# Ember Components You Need to Use

 - ember-cli-prop-types
 - ember-awesome-macros